 - Poultry Farm Management – Poultry farming refers to the rearing of domesticated fowl (birds) for their meat and eggs.
 These birds include chicken, ducks, turkey, geese, etc. Just like dairy farming, selection of disease-free and suitable breeds, maintenance of hygienic farm conditions, providing proper food and water, and health care, are the main goals of poultry farm management.

 Another part of animal husbandry is animal breeding.
 Breeding of animals aims to develop high yielding animals and improve the desirable qualities of the produce.

-- Out-breeding – It is the breeding of the unrelated animals which can be carried out in three different fashions.
+- Out-breeding – It is the breeding of the unrelated animals that can be carried out in three different fashions.
 When two unrelated individuals of the same breed which do not have a common ancestor for the past 4-6 generations are mated, it is called out-crossing.
-Mating between a superior male of one breed and a superior female of another breed to give a progeny with the combined qualities of both breeds is known as cross-breeding.
-And when males and females across different related species are mated, it is known as interspecific hybridization.
+Mating between a superior male of one breed and a superior female of another breed to give a progeny with the combined qualities of both breeds is known as crossbreeding.
+When males and females across different related species are mated, it is known as interspecific hybridization.

-Apart from conventional breeding techniques, controlled breeding experiments are carried out using artificial insemination to yield the desired mating.
-To improve chances of obtaining successful hybrids, programs like Multiple Ovulation Embryo Transfer technology (MOET) are used.
+Apart from conventional breeding techniques, controlled breeding experiments are conducted utilizing artificial insemination to yield the desired mating.
+To improve the chances of obtaining successful hybrids, programs like Multiple Ovulation Embryo Transfer Technology (MOET) are used.

 Maintenance of hives of honeybees for the production of honey and beeswax is known as beekeeping or apiculture beekeeping.
-Honey is an age-old food of high nutrition value and is also used in traditional medicines across various cultures.
-Although it is not a labor-intensive practice but knowledge of the following points is necessary for successful bee-keeping:-
+Honey is an age-old food of high nutritional value and is also used in traditional medicines across various cultures.
+Although it is not a labour-intensive practice, an idea of the following points is necessary for successful bee-keeping:-

 - Nature and habits of bees.